 In case you missed it, AOL—which also owns Gadling—just bought The Huffington Post for some $350 million.
 The Huffington Post mostly relies on volunteers for their articles.
 How much time do you think they put into researching articles when the amount they’ll get paid is zero?
 This deal has exposed the whole underbelly of content farms: companies who are cranking out content solely based on what will show up well in the search engines.
 Or get clicked on by people who just can’t help themselves when they see “Top 10″ in front of an article.
 (If you want good info on the web, first stop clicking on any manipulative article starting with that.
 Please?)

 You can play this several ways: 1) Pay a little to get info that has been vetted—as it is with guidebooks, quality magazines, and apps put out by guidebook writers.
 2) Find sites and blogs you can trust and be loyal to them.
 3) Verify what you read with other sources.
-4) Use message boards and Facebook groups that are filled with experts on a certain subject/area.
+4) Use null and Facebook groups that are filled with experts on a certain subject/area.

 A Recession Here is not a Recession There